Steve Johnson (special effects artist): XFX and Edge FX

 Johnson started his own effects company in 1986 called "Steve Johnson's XFX."
 It was later renamed Edge FX.
 In 1989 Johnson worked on The Abyss, directed by James Cameron, which became one of the biggest blockbusters of the year.
 He created the "alien" creatures for the film's climax.

 For the 1995 film Species, the filmmakers wished to create a half-human, half-alien character named Sil that was unlike any that had been seen on screen before.
 They brought in artist H.R.
 Giger to create the creature on paper, Richard Edlund for motion-capture visual effects (an art form that was still in early stages), and Johnson to design and create animatronics for the scenes that required Sil to be physical rather than digital.
 Sil's alien form had to have both a full-body animatronic version with replaceable arms, heads and torsos, as well as a rubber body suit that could be worn by actress Natasha Henstridge.

 During the XFX and Edge FX years, Johnson also worked on two Stephen King mini-series: The Stand (1994) and The Shining (1997), for which he won Emmy Awards.
 In addition, his company did four seasons of the TV show Outer Limits, three seasons of Stargate SG-1, and ultimately opened a studio in Vancouver called Pacific Effects Group.
 He also created earth-shattering illusions for several seasons of magician Criss Angel’s A&E television show, Mindfreak.
 In 2003, Johnson wrote, produced, and directed a short called Everloving, which played as part of the Brooklyn Film Festival.

 Rubberhead

 In 2017 Johnson published the first volume in his five volume series "Rubberhead," which chronicles his career in special effects.
 Volume 1 was critically acclaimed and features hundreds of photographs from Johnson's thirty plus year career.
 Volume 1 also features a foreword by acclaimed filmmaker John Landis.
-On April 2, 2018, the Kickstarter for Rubberhead Volume II went live.
-As of December, 2022, campaign rewards including hardcover and softcover editions of the book still had not been distributed to the over 500 pledgers on Kickstarter, who paid over $70,000 to Johnson; nor to purchasers who preordered the book through Johnson's webstore, although a retail edition had been available for well over a year.